Gholtes/SortStream/README.md

 2) Download and Install python 3.7.
 A simply method to accomplish this is to use install [anaconda](https://docs.anaconda.com/anaconda/install/) or by installing directly from [python.org](https://www.python.org/downloads/)

 3) Once Python is installed and working, run Sortstream.py from your command line or anaconda terminal.

 ```
 $ python SortStream.py
 ```

+When SortStream is run for the first time any missing python packages will be installed, although most of these packages are included with anaconda.
+These packages are: `numpy, sklearn, nltk, requests, tkinter, PyPDF2`

 ### How to build a model: